yasir723/A-a-Elemanlar-Yazd-rmak-Post-Order-/README.md

 ## Avantaj

-- Ağaçtaki elemanlar `küçükten büyüğe` doğru sıralanmış şekilde yazdırmayı sağlar.
+- Ağaçtaki elemanlar `aşağıdan başlayarak yukarıya doğru` şekilde yazdırmayı sağlar.